Steve Cohen (politician): Early life and education

 Cohen was born in Memphis, Tennessee, on May 24, 1949, the son of Genevieve (née Goldsand) and pediatrician Morris David Cohen.
 He has two older brothers, Michael Corey and Martin D. Cohen.
-He is a fourth-generation Memphian and a grandson of Jewish immigrants from Lithuania and Poland.
-His immigrant grandfather owned a newsstand.
+He is a fourth-generation Memphian and a grandson of Jewish immigrants from Lithuania, Poland and Turkey.
+One of his grandfathers owned a newsstand.
 Cohen contracted polio when he was five, and the disease caused him to shift his attention from sports to politics at an early age.
 When he was 11, John F. Kennedy made a campaign stop in Memphis, and Cohen took a picture of Kennedy sitting on a convertible.
 Cohen describes Kennedy as his political hero; the picture still hangs in his office.

 In 1961, Cohen's family moved to Coral Gables, Florida, where his father took a residency in psychiatry at the University of Miami.
 From 1964 to 1966, the Cohens lived in Pasadena, California, where Dr. Cohen completed a fellowship in pediatric psychiatry at the University of Southern California.
 Cohen, who had been attending Polytechnic School in Pasadena, returned to Florida in 1966 to graduate from Coral Gables Senior High School before returning to Memphis where his father had established his private psychiatry practice.

 Cohen graduated from Vanderbilt University in 1971 with a Bachelor of Arts degree.
 At Vanderbilt, he was a member of the Alpha Gamma chapter of the Zeta Beta Tau fraternity.
-In 1973, he graduated from the University of Memphis School of Law of Memphis State University (now the University of Memphis) with a Juris Doctor.
+In 1973, he graduated from the Memphis State University College of Law (now the University of Memphis Cecil C. Humphreys School of Law) with a Juris Doctor.

+Personal life

 Cohen is unmarried and lives in a Midtown neighborhood.

 Early career

 From 1978 to 2006, Cohen was the sole practitioner of his own law firm, practicing civil and criminal law.

-While serving for three years as legal advisor for the Memphis Police Department, Cohen rose to political prominence when he was elected vice president of the Tennessee Constitutional Convention of 1977 at age 27.
+While serving as a legal advisor for the Memphis Police Department from 1975 to 1978, Cohen rose to political prominence when he was elected vice president of the Tennessee Constitutional Convention of 1977 at age 27.
 Cohen was then elected to serve as a commissioner on the Shelby County Commission, serving from 1978 to 1980.
 During his time at the commission, he was instrumental in the creation of The Med, a community-funded regional hospital.
 In 1980, Cohen served as an interim Shelby County General Sessions Court judge.
 He has also served as a delegate to the 1980, 1992, and 2004 through 2016 Democratic National Conventions.